ondicastillo/Data-Analysis-Housing-in-Ames-Iowa/Regression-Diagnostics-.md

 ## 1. Analyzing a housing dataset (Ames Housing Dataset)

-Introduction:

 What are the variables that influence the pricing (Sale Price) of houses in Ames, Iowa?

 This paper aims to answer this question by creating a regression model that can predict the monetary cost of housing.
 To achieve this goal, a dataset of the real estate market in Iowa from 2006 to 2016 will be used.

 ### 2. EDA